Urobotos/Sandworm/README.md

 ```
 With each update, the entire Sandworm repository will be downloaded to `~/Sandworm`, and the `install.sh` script will automatically copy updated configuration files from the `~/Sandworm/config/` directory to your printer's configuration folder `~/printer_data/config/`.
 > 📦 Before each update, a backup of your current configuration is automatically saved in `~/Sandworm/Backup/backup_config_date+time/`, <br>
-> so you can restore your custom changes in macros or settings if needed.
+> so you can restore your custom macros or settings if needed.

 <br>